s-matthew-english/Bitcoin-vs-Litecoin/README.md

 # Bitcoin vs. Litecoin: `chainparams.cpp`

-This is a GitHub repository here that demonstrates the differences between Bitcoin and Litecoin.
+This is repository demonstrates the text and code samples herein highlight differences between Bitcoin and Litecoin.
 As you can see, large parts of the codebase as identical.
 In this article we are interested in the components that are *not* identical.
 Because we are on a mission to create a new altcoin, here we go…